GoogleCloudPlatform/community/tutorials/bigquery-ibis/index.md

 ## Costs

-This tutorial uses billable components of Cloud Platform including Google BigQuery.
+This tutorial uses billable components of Cloud Platform including BigQuery.
 Use the [Pricing Calculator](https://cloud.google.com/products/calculator/#id=d343aa2d-457b-4778-b4cb-ef0ea35605ea) to estimate the costs for your usage.